Canadian Work Experience for Express Entry

 Unfortunately, you may not use this formula if you work more than 30 hours per week.
 Consequently, working 30 hours per week or 60 hours per week is the same in terms of Canadian work experience for Express Entry.

-It is no brainer; you have Canadian work experience only if you worked in Canada.
+It is a no-brainer; you have Canadian work experience only if you worked in Canada.
 Therefore, working for a Canadian employer outside Canada does not count.
 Of course, you also need to know IRCC accepts compensated work only (note to practitioners – R73(2)).

 Your Canadian work experience will be valid for Express Entry only if you,